MenaraSolutions/geographer/README.md

 ## Todo

 1. Add basic spatial index
-2. Add Memcached repository driver
+2. Add some unit tests (in addition to existing integration tests)
-3. Add some unit tests (in addition to existing integration tests)
+3. Add ISO 3166-2 for the rest of the states

 ## Projects using Geographer